eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Union Types
 """""""""""

-Union types are defined using the :code:`<union>` tag with mandatory attribute :code:`name`.
+Union types are declared using the :code:`<union>` tag with mandatory attribute :code:`name`.
-A mandatory discriminator child must be defined using :code:`<discriminator>` tag.
+A mandatory discriminator child must be declared using :code:`<discriminator>` tag.
-Discriminator element requires as mandatory attribute :code:`<type>`.
+Discriminator element requires :code:`<type>` as mandatory attribute.

-Union types also require at least one case child defined using the :code:`<case>` tag.
+Union types also require at least one case child declared using the :code:`<case>` tag.
-Each case child requires at least one caseDiscriminator child using the :code:`<caseDiscriminator>` tag.
+Each case child requires at least one label child using the :code:`<caseDiscriminator>` tag.
-:code:`value` attribute is mandatory and defines the label associated with that specific caseDiscriminator.
+:code:`value` attribute is mandatory and defines the label value.
-Several labels might be defined using several caseDiscriminator elements.
+Several labels might be declared using several :code:`<caseDiscriminator>` elements.
-Each case child must have exclusively one union member defined.
+Each case child must have exclusively one union member declared.

-Union members are defined using the :code:`<member>` tag with mandatory attributes :code:`name` and :code:`type`.
+Union members are declared using the :code:`<member>` tag with mandatory attributes :code:`name` and :code:`type`.
 Depending on the member type, some other mandatory and/or optional attributes might be necessary or available.
 Non-primitive types must define the :code:`type` attribute as :code:`nonBasic` and include the :code:`nonBasicTypeName` attribute with the name of the member type.
-At least one union member must be defined for the union type to be consistent.
+At least one union member must be declared for the union type to be consistent.

 .. note::